tanmoumou252/JellyfinPluginManifest.cdn/README.md

 <img src="./screenshot/compare.png" alt="2" width="60%"/>

 1. Reduce some rounded corners
-2. fine-tune the position of logos on tvshow and movie detail pages
+2. fine-tune the position of logos on tvshow and movie detail pages,and display the logo in the mobile view
 3. increase backdrop brightness
+4. Adjust font size for rating/year/score sections in shows and movies.
+5. Hidden directors,writers and studios content.

 ## $\color{#ce8f4d}{Useage}$